 Also gaining favor as a treatment for dry eyes is prosthetic replacement of the ocular surface ecosystem (PROSE), a pioneering treatment developed by Boston Foundation for Sight.
 PROSE uses FDA-approved custom designed and fabricated prosthetic devices to replace or support impaired ocular surface ecosystem functions that protect and enable vision.
 The space between the cornea and the device is used to hold a soothing pool of artificial tears against the eye.

-For more information, visit sites related to dry eye syndrome, dry eyes and dry eye pain.
+For more information, visit site related to dry eye syndrome, dry eyes.
 In addition, there are special products available that patients have reported to be useful.
-The following web sites are provided only as an example of the type of products that patients may find helpful: Panoptx and Tranquileyes and Boston Scleral Lens.
-The Hutch has no financial interest in the companies or products listed.
+The following web sites are provided only as an example of the type of products that patients may find helpful: Dry Eye Products - DryEyeShop and Boston Scleral Lens.
+Fred Hutch has no financial interest in the companies or products listed.

 Q: Is it normal to continue to feel fatigued even after recovering from a transplant?